-Over the course of the past decade, we have seen our fair share of music trends come and disappear, but one trend that hasn’t and won’t be going away anytime soon is the rise of A capella.
+Over the course of the past decade, we have seen our fair share of music trends come and disappear, but one trend that won’t be going away anytime soon is the rise of A capella.
 For those who aren’t familiar with this genre, A capella is a style of music where artists use only their voices to create and replicate not only lyrics, but instruments!
-The trend began in late 2009 with the introduction of the popular reality show The Sing-Off, aired on NBC.
-From the beginning audiences were hooked and A capella soon became the newest trend in music.
+The trend began in late 2009 with the introduction of the popular reality show The Sing-Off, which aired on NBC.
+From the beginning, audiences were hooked, and A capella soon became the newest trend in music.

 To gain a better understanding of this, let’s look at a chronological timeline of the rise of A capella.

 2009: This was the first year that NBC’s reality show, The Sing Off, began airing on prime-time TV.
 The show revolved around 10 A capella groups, and their battle for the winning title and a recording contract.
 Groups would perform covers of different music genres, being eliminated one by one until only one group was left standing.

 Within the show’s first season, audience ratings went through the roof.
 Audiences even loved the show so much that NBC decided to extend the show for another four seasons.
 This launched A capella into the limelight, and started the trend that we see today.

 2010: The following year, A capella was pushed further into the limelight when audiences were introduced to The Warblers on the hit TV show Glee.
 The all-male A capella show choir group (who were actually a real life college choir called the Tufts Beelzebubs) first appeared in the 2010 episode entitled Never been kissed, with actor Darren Chris as the lead.